VirgilSecurity/virgil-e3kit-js/example/README.md

   npm install
   ```

-  > Note, that `npm install` above can take a while as it will also create the bundles for all of the supported plaforms.
+  > Note, that `npm install` above can take a while as it will also create the bundles for all of the supported platforms.

-- Call `npm link` in the root folder to create a global symlimk to the `@virgilsecurity/e3kit` package, which will allow you to use it in the samples without installing:
+- Call `npm link` in the root folder to create a global symlink to the `@virgilsecurity/e3kit` package, which will allow you to use it in the samples without installing:

   ```sh
   npm link
   ```

-- Go the the `example` directory, install dependencies and link the `@virgilsecurity/e3kit` package:
+- Go the `example` directory, install dependencies and link the `@virgilsecurity/e3kit` package:

   ```sh
   cd example